 If all of these options fail, then you may need to look beyond the walls of your organisation.

-If you have a small enough program, you can look for select mentor volunteers who align well with your program goals; you can encourage your people to connect with a mentor outside of work; or you can potentially engage in cross-company mentoring – an offering which allows you to engage mentors from non-competing organisations for a small fee.
+If you have a small enough program, you can look for select mentor volunteers who align well with your program goals; you can encourage your people to connect with a mentor outside of work; or you can potentially engage in cross-company mentoring – an offering that allows you to engage mentors from non-competing organisations for a small fee.

 Disrupting the status quo is hard